ianwagers/WikiRace/README.md

 4. **Race Against Time**: Try to reach the target page in as few clicks as possible
 5. **Track Your Progress**: Monitor your path and time as you navigate

+### Multiplayer Mode

+1. **Start the Server**: Run the multiplayer server using `python server/start_server.py`
+2. **Host a Game**: Enter your name and click "Create Room" to generate a 4-letter room code
+3. **Invite Friends**: Share the room code with friends who can join using "Join Room"
+4. **Configure Game**: As host, select page categories or set custom start/end pages
+5. **Start Racing**: Begin the race - all players start simultaneously with identical conditions
+6. **Track Progress**: See other players' current pages and link counts in real-time
+7. **View Results**: When someone reaches the target, see complete rankings and paths

 ### Game Tips

 - **Think Strategically**: Look for pages that might be conceptually related to your target